Keep Exploring.

 Housed a listing of expanding open career positions

-For the initial launch of the homepage, we provided a time line or road map of how and when the transition was going to take effect.
+For the initial launch of the homepage, we provided a timeline or roadmap of how and when the transition was going to take effect.

 After the July first transition took place we changed around some of the homepage's information and focused on the organization's impact by the numbers.